tundraparisi/dscoding-projects/Nikita.Olefir/README.md

 - [X] Create a GitHub folder for the project.
 - [X] Create a README file
-- [ ] Write a function to open a dataset from Kaggle directly to the VSCode
+- [X] Write a function for dataset opening
-- [ ] Download the dataset
+- [X] Download the dataset
 - [ ] Redact the dataset with pandas.